 Fly to Chrischurch and, upon arrival, enjoy a orientation walk around Christchurch.
 Estimated travel time: 1 hour flight

 Board the TranzAlpine train, considered to be one of the world's great train journeys.
 It crosses the stunningly scenic Southern Alps, traversing the entire country.
 Disembark the train and transfer to a beautiful rainforest lodge for the night.
 On Day 18 opt for various hiking adventures in the area, the most popular being a glacier trek.
 A once-in-a-lifetime helicopter hike where you fly to the top of the glacier to trek around is also available.
 If relaxing is more your style, there are shorter day hikes and bush walks or local hot pools to take a dip.
 Estimated travel time: 4 hour train journey, 2 hour drive Travel distance:

 Early start to travel to the picturesque Lake Matheson.
 When the weather is right you can get a great photo of the Southern Alps reflected in the lake.
 Follow the wild West Coast Road, through the rainforest before stopping for some small walks and waterfall visits.
 Our hotel is in the middle of Queenstown, an easy walk to most things.
-At night enjoy and included activity of riding a gondola to a hill top restaurant for dinner.
+Enjoy an evening gondola ride with spectacular views of the city and option to take dinner at a skyline restaurant.
 Estimated travel time: 5 hours Travel distance: 365 km

 Day 20 Doubtful Sound (1B,1D)